skiggety/skiggety-utils/README.md

 - Open a terminal
 - cd to this directory (where you checked out or downloaded this project)
 - run "./start"
+  - Follow the prompts, instructions, and read the output.
+By the end, you should know what's going on.

 Core Design Decisions and Questions:
 ======================